-I obtained an honours BSc. in Biological Sciences and an MSc in Ecology from Moi University, Kenya in 1992 and 1995 respectively and a PhD in ecological genetics from Maseno University, Kenya / Universitaat Konstanz, Germany in 2005 undertaking through a German Academic Exchange Programme (DAAD) scholarship.
-My PhD focused on the role of Lake Victoria satellite lakes in the conservation of Lake Victoria cichlid fish genetic diversity.
+I obtained an Honours BSc. in Biological Sciences and an MSc in Ecology from Moi University, Kenya in 1992 and 1995 respectively and a PhD in ecological genetics from Maseno University, Kenya / Universitaat Konstanz, Germany in 2005 undertaken through a German Academic Exchange Programme (DAAD) scholarship.
+My PhD focused on the role of Lake Victoria satellite lakes in the conservation of Lake Victoria cichlid fish trophic and genetic diversity.

 Since 1993, I have carried out sustained ecological research in wetland ecosystems conservation for sustainable development and fisheries population genetics research that has incorporated local communities and students as integral partners in research.
 I have worked mainly in the Yala swamp wetland, Kenya’s biggest freshwater wetland.
-To date, I have attracted 15 national and international research grant funding including the BP Conservation Programme, The Ibaraki Kasumigaura Prize, Rufford Small Grant, the COMSTECH – TWAS Joint Research Grant, the Kenya National Council for Science and Technology (Kenya/South Africa Collaborative Research Grant (Grant No. SAK/2NDCALL/34), the Netherlands Initiative for Capacity development in Higher Education (NICHE), the British Ecological Society Grant for Scientists in Africa and the National Geographic Society (NGS) Explorers Grant.
-We are currently awaiting final response from the National Research Fund (NRF) for an interdisciplinary research grant submitted in February 2018.
-At Maasai Mara University I work with students and members of local communities in training on environmental sustainability and in tree planting and Narok town cleaning exercises as part of the Universities’ community engagement and outreach programmes.
+To date, I have attracted 15 national and international research grant funding including the BP Conservation Programme, The Ibaraki Kasumigaura Prize, Rufford Small Grant, the COMSTECH – TWAS Joint Research Grant, the Kenya National Council for Science and Technology (Kenya/South Africa Collaborative Research Grant (Grant No. SAK/2NDCALL/34), the Netherlands Initiative for Capacity Development in Higher Education (NICHE), the British Ecological Society Grant for Scientists in Africa and the National Geographic Society (NGS) Explorers Grants.
+At Maasai Mara University I work with students and members of local communities in training on environmental sustainability and climate change adaptation and mitigation as part of the Universities’ community engagement and outreach programmes.

-- 2006: Awarded the British Ecological Society (BES) Small Projects Ecological Grants (SPEG) (BES Grant No 945/1175) to undertake preliminary studies on the conservation genetics of endangered tilapia fishes from Lake Victoria at the University of Hull, UK.
+12. 2006: Awarded the British Ecological Society (BES) Small Projects Ecological Grants (SPEG) (BES Grant No 945/1175) to undertake preliminary studies on the conservation genetics of endangered tilapia fishes from Lake Victoria at the University of Hull, UK.
 Value of grant £ 2,500

-- 2002: Awarded the DAAD Research Visit Fellowship to undertake9 months of training/research in evolutionary molecular biology at the University of Konstanz, Germany.
+14. 2002: Awarded the DAAD Research Visit Fellowship to undertake 9 months of training/research in evolutionary molecular biology at the University of Konstanz, Germany.
 (PKZ No. A/02/20914).

 Articles in Refereed Journals